Country and Regional Strategies

-This goal is also reflected in the financial instruments of bilateral cooperation: The priority countries of Austrian Development Cooperation are assisted with general budget support (Mozambique) and sectoral finance (e.g. in Uganda), for example.
+This goal is also reflected in the financial instruments of bilateral cooperation: The priority countries of Austrian Development Cooperation are assisted with general budget support (e.g. Mozambique) and sectoral finance (e.g. Uganda).
 Moreover, together with other donors Austria cofinances national, regional or local programmes via multi-donor pooled funds.

 Projects can also be implemented by national institutions or administrative divisions of the partner governments themselves.
 These national execution arrangements make use of the institutions and procedures in partner countries.